sfast/zeronode/README.md

 #### Pattern Matching

-ZeroNode supports pattern-based handlers using strings or RegExp.
+Zeronode supports pattern-based handlers using strings or RegExp.
 With RegExp you can register one handler for a family of events that share a common prefix.
 The incoming event name is available as `envelope.event`, so you can branch on the action and keep code DRY and fast.